 Go back (east) on Route 35, turn left onto Route 121 (North) and enjoy the thousands of daffodils beautifying both sides of the road at the John Jay High School campus.

 Continue on Route 121, then turn left at Route 138, pass over I 684 and turn left onto Old Bedford Road.
 Note the 400 daffodils at the corner with North Street on left, planted by the Goldens Bridge Hamlet Organization (GBHO).
 Turn around and head back to Rte.
 138, where you turn right, then right again onto North St. Now turn right onto Rte.
-22, then right onto Wild Oaks Road and note the 400 daffodils at the traffic circle with Park Road, planned by the GBHO, where our tour ends.
+22, then right onto Wild Oaks Road and note the 400 daffodils at the traffic circle with Park Road, planted by the GBHO, where our tour ends.